-Target: Below 12
+Target: Below 13

 Internal Review - 2023 1st Quarter 2nd Quarter 3rd Quarter 4th Quarter

-State 0
+State 0 0 0

-Local 0
+Local 0 0 0

-\Internal Review is MoDOT's examination of each crash to determine if that crash qualifies as a true work zone fatality.
+Internal Review is MoDOT's examination of each crash to determine if that crash qualifies as a true work zone fatality.
 These numbers represent fatalities where a work zone was determined to not be a potential factor.

-Target: Below 1,465
+Target: Below 1,681

 Safe and efficient travel for the public through work zones is crucial, which is why crews in work zones are expected to conduct operations safely.
-MoDOT makes every effort to inform the public to pay attention, slow down, move over, buckle up and drive without distractions to increase the safety of workers and travelers.
+MoDOT makes every effort to inform the public to pay attention, slow down, move over, buckle up and drive without distractions.
 MoDOT's goal is zero fatalities in work zones, and only through continued efforts from MoDOT, the contracting industry and the driving public can that goal be accomplished.
-Continual improvement in planning, strategies and technologies are employed, and it's up to MoDOT staff to deploy the proper tools in all work zones.